 Label an envelope with the date and the name of your seeds.
 Pour the dried cosmos seeds into the envelope and fold over the flap.

-Pour 2 tbsp of dried milk powder onto the center of a sheet of paper towel and fold the paper over it to create a packet.
+Pour 2 tablespoons (30 ml.) of dried milk powder onto the center of a sheet of paper towel and fold the paper over the seeds to create a packet.
 Place the packet in the bottom of a canning jar or clean mayonnaise jar.
 Place the seed envelope in the jar, put on the lid, and store it until next spring.
 The dried milk powder will absorb any stray moisture, keeping the cosmos seeds dry and safe until spring planting.